AndresPrada/clustering-tsrd/README.md

 *  A third alternative to this first task was found when the pre-trained model in `https://github.com/geifmany/cifar-vgg` with the weights in the CIFAR100 dataset was found.
 This was trained on the VGG16 model.
 This pre-trained model had the advantage that the images taken as input were resized to 32x32, which are closer to the 96x96 size that the images in TSRD have.

+*  Finally, ResNet152 is worth a try since this network has proved a great ability to generalize in many different applications.
+This network takes as input 224x224 images, and it was pre-trained on the ImageNet dataset.

 To this point, four different architectures were selected to model this problem.
 The goal would be to build the whole pipeline and stick with the model that could perform the best.
 The layer on which the feature vectors would depend on the architecture.
 For the VGG16, they would be extracted after the last batch normalization, before the last Dense layer that performs the classification itself.
 In the rest of the networks, those vectors would be extracted after the last convolutional layer, where a global average is applied.
 The size of these vectors will be of 512 for the VGG16 model, 1536 for the InceptionResNetV2, 2048 for the Xception and 4032 for the NASNetLarge.
 The feature vectors are extracted in this position due to its compression size of the features.
 This is where the feature vectors are better represented, just before the classification step.

 The second part of this task consists of the clustering of all of these vectors and evaluate, with the appropriate metric, the chosen model.
 The most famous and used technique that could be used straight forward for this problem is the KMeans algorithm.
 This algorithm assigns each of the features vectors to a cluster in which each feature vector belongs to the cluster with the nearest mean, serving as a model of the cluster.
 Also, Agglomerative Clustering could provide efficient performance for the task.